 1. Share the same values.

-Don't write the first word about your business plan until you know that you and your partner share the same hopes, ambitions and vision for your new company.
-Does your wife dream of launching the next Starbucks, when you're dreaming about a part-time catering company that gives you plenty of time with your family?
-You and your partner need to share the same core beliefs, ambitions and work ethic if you want the company to succeed.
+Don't write the first word about your business plan until you know that you and your partner share the same hopes, ambitions, and vision for your new company.
+Does your wife dream of launching the next Starbucks, while you're dreaming about a part-time catering company that gives you plenty of time with your family?
+You and your partner need to share the same core beliefs, ambitions, and work ethic if you want the company to succeed.

 2. Choose a partner with complementary skills.